csleemooo/Deep_learning_based_on_parameterized_physical_forward_model_for_adaptive_holographic_imaging/README.md

-# Deep_learning_based_on_parameterized_physical_forward_model_for_adaptive_holographic_imaging
-Deep learning based on parameterized physical forward model for adaptive holographic imaging with unpaired data
+# Deep learning based on parameterized physical forward model for adaptive holographic imaging with unpaired data